Ionuț Năstăsie

-Ionuț Eugen Năstăsie (born 7 January 1992) is a Romanian professional footballer who plays as a midfielder for Liga II club CSM Slatina.
+Ionuț Eugen Năstăsie (born 7 January 1992) is a Romanian professional footballer who plays as a midfielder for Liga II club CSM Slatina, which he captains.

 Club career

 Steaua București

 He made his first team debut on 22 September 2011 against Sănătatea Cluj, coming on as a substitute.

 Viitorul Constanța

 In July 2013, he was transferred to Viitorul Constanța.
 He was released from Viitorul in September 2014.

 International career

 He played for Romania U-19 in the UEFA European Under-19 Football Championship group stage.